Science & Research

 Block 11.
 Reserve Sample: When a reserve sample is retained, provide a description of it for accountability purposes.
 The amount of reserve remaining correlates with the difference between the amount received and the amount used in the analysis, or provide an explanation for any discrepancy.

 - Quote the inscription on any new seal placed on the reserve sample.
 If the reserve sample is not returned to the sample custodian, record the place and condition of storage.
 When no reserve remains, state "NONE", "NO RESERVE", or something similar.
-Document the absence of a reserve in FACTS (e.g. on the sample disposition screen).
+Document the absence of a reserve in FACTS or LIMS (e.g. on the sample disposition screen).

 - When sending a portion of the sample to another party outside the laboratory, describe what was provided, how much, to whom, the date, how it was sealed, and a short explanation as to why the sample was sent.